 Garden Plans For the Second Season

 Back to this whole gardening thing.
-I will be experimenting with a lasagna style garden bed in addition to the raised beds I built last year.
-At some point I will do a post about my results of my results with this style of gardening.
-A s with any thing in the early stages, I have high hopes.
-Lets hope they aren’t so high I go and jinx myself.
+I will be experimenting with a lasagna-style garden bed in addition to the raised beds I built last year.
+At some point, I will do a post about the results of my results with this style of gardening.
+As with anything in the early stages, I have high hopes.
+Let’s hope they aren’t so high I go and jinx me.